mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 - Applications in economic growth:
   - Alesina et. al. (2005), Spolaore and Wacziarg (2013), Michalopoulus (2012), Fenske (2012)
 - Computational linguistics and Phylogenetic approaches to analyzing cultural diversity (Mace, 2006)
   - A computational field blending tools from biology, geographical data.
-Computing power!
-- Incorporation of geographical data into analyses.
+- Incorporation of geographical data into analyses

-### Deep Question: How did ethnic and geographic diversity that we observe today come about?
+### Question: How did ethnic and geographic diversity that we observe today come about?

+---
+# Difficulties
+- Galton's problem - Dependencies between cultures
+  - Problems of inheritance (vertical transmission)
+  - Borrowing (horizontal transmission)
+  - Behavioral ecology / adaptation
+# How can one know times and places?

 ---
 # Cultural Phylogenetics